marble999/freshlygenerated/content/posts/Pasta-alla-Genovese.md

 * 4 large olives, sliced
 ### Directions

 1. Place 1/4 cup (80 g) sugar and 1 tablespoon (15 g) lemon juice in a small saucepan and bring to a boil, stirring occasionally until sugar dissolves.
-Reduce heat to medium and cook, stirring occasionally, until the syrup reaches 240°F, approximately 15 minutes.
+Reduce heat to medium and cook, stirring occasionally, until the syrup reaches 240Ã‚Â°F, approximately 15 minutes.
 Remove from heat and allow to cool for 5 minutes.

-1. Combine remaining 1 tablespoon (15 g) sugar and 2 tablespoons (15 g) lemon juice with the olive oil, piment d’espelette, and 1 tablespoon (15 g) olive oil in a medium bowl and gently combine; set aside.
+1. Combine remaining 1 tablespoon (15 g) sugar and 2 tablespoons (15 g) lemon juice with the olive oil, piment d'espelette, and 1 tablespoon (15 g) olive oil in a medium bowl and gently combine; set aside.

 1. Pour the syrup into a large bowl and stir until the sugar has dissolved.

-1. Assemble the dish: Preheat oven to 400°F.
+1. Assemble the dish: Preheat oven to 400Ã‚Â°F.

 1. To make the spinach-and-tomato salad: In a large bowl, combine spinach, tomatoes, lemon zest, and 1/4 cup (75 g) toasted pine nuts.
 Drizzle the salad with the remaining oil and the thyme and olive oil.
 Season with salt and pepper.